klebercarvalho/Advices/README.md

 * __Be entrepreneurial__ As soon as you join/start a company, make a list of strengths and weaknesses of yourself and your company on a piece of paper.
 Don't hesitate in throwing bad apples out of the company.

 * __Strive to become a market leader__ Own and control the primary technology in everything you do.
 If there's a better technology available, use it no matter if anyone else is not using it.
 Be the first, and make it an industry standard.

+###### time management quotation
+* “The most efficient way to live reasonably is every morning to make a plan of one’s day and every night to examine the results obtained."